 We haven’t discussed so far the important role of protein in the above processes.
-Suffice to say that protein is critical as it contains all the building blocks that allow us to put on or keep muscle.
-Protein content of a diet is incredibly important in that it facilitates greater anabolism, and prevents excess muscle catabolism.
+Suffice it to say that protein is critical as it contains all the building blocks that allow us to put on or keep muscle.
+The protein content of a diet is incredibly important in that it facilitates greater anabolism, and prevents excess muscle catabolism.